MobileCSP/MobileCSP/_sources/Unit9-Beyond-AP/Python-Intro.rst

     :randomize:
     :blockanswer: 0 1 2 3 4 5

-    Put the blocks in order to create an input statement.
+    Drag or click on the blocks you need to move them from the top section into the yellow area to create a input statement.
     ~~~~
     --blocks--
     age